 St John's Wort (Hypericum perforatum) is used to relieve inflammatory pain, anxiety and mild depression (especially in men), and to speed wound healing when used as a topical application.
 It may also improve capillary circulation, increase cardiac circulation, and ease gastrointestinal distress.

 Known Dosage (for Adults)

-Anti-inflammatory : ½ to 1 tsp. twice daily for three days.
+Anti-inflammatory : ½ to 1 tsp. in warm water, twice daily for three days.
 Longer term use for inflammation caused by sports injuries may be necessary but not recommended into summer months when UV levels are high.
 Hypericum is safer than aspirin for the stomach lining and is not reported to cause internal bleeding.

 St John's Wort works as an SSRI (Selective Serotonin Re-uptake Inhibitor) to enhance mood for depression.
 It must be taken 6 weeks to begin to be effective.